A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of

-the entropy is discontinuous at $x_{c}$.
-Because there is no left or right sided limit, so it has a point discontinuity at $x_{c}$. \end{itemize} Further phase boundary residual entropies for other combinations among sectors are given in \ref{Appdx-A}.
-Where we show a number of combinations among other sectors, and always the phase boundary degeneracy is strictly larger than their adjacent phase degeneracies.
+which is discontinuous at $x_{c}$.
+Because there is no left or right sided limit\citep{bk-stewart}, so it has a jump-point (fig.\ref{fig:entropy-T0}c) and point (fig.\ref{fig:entropy-T0}d) discontinuity at $x_{c}$.
+The fig.\ref{fig:entropy-T0}d cannot be confused with a \textquotedblleft removable\textquotedblright{} point discontinuity, because the CRE is strictly larger than the neighboring residual entropy.
+Note that $\mathcal{S}_{a}$ and $\mathcal{S}_{b}$ in fig.\ref{fig:entropy-T0}c-d can represent either $\mathcal{S}_{1}$ or $\mathcal{S}_{-1}$.

-An alternative way to obtain phase boundary residual entropy could be by using the combinatorial technique.
-Similar to that discussed in the reference\cite{Torr-prb-16,Torr-jmmm-18} to find residual entropy.

-In summary, if the residual entropy is continuous at least from the one-sided limit, then the analytic free energy exhibits a pseudo-transition at finite temperature.
-For our case, the entropy provided by \eqref{eq:Smin} automatically satisfies the condition of continuity in at least from the one-sided limit.